Championship Soccer Stadium: History

 The idea of a new, soccer-specific stadium in Orange County was born after the sale of the then Orange County Blues FC, when the club was sold to businessman James Keston in December 2016.
 Construction on the site began in early 2017, as part of a major $250 million redevelopment of the area in building a massive sports complex that included basketball, volleyball, and other sports facilities, as well as new homes.

 After construction on the site was completed, the stadium opened up to the public on August 5, 2017 with a reduced capacity of 2,506, in an opening ceremony that included local soccer legends like Landon Donovan and Amy Rodriguez and a soccer match between Orange County high school all stars.

-The Championship's first professional soccer match was on August 15 in a match between Orange County SC and the Tulsa Roughbacks with the continued reduced capacity, in a 0-0 draw.
+The Championship's first professional soccer match was on August 15 in a match between Orange County SC and the Tulsa Roughnecks with the continued reduced capacity, in a 0-0 draw.
 However, the first soccer match with the full capacity of 5,000 occurred on August 18 against Phoenix Rising SC.
 During the match, Phoenix's forward Chris Cortez became the first professional player to score a goal.
 However, on front of a sell-out crowd, midfielder Sola Abolaji scored the first home goal in the stadium's history in the 89th minute to result in a 1-1 draw.

 Between 2018 and 2019, Orange County FC of the National Premier Soccer League, which has no relationship with Orange County SC, played some of their home matches at Championship Stadium.

 The newly founded California United Strikers FC of the third tier National Independent Soccer Association moved into the venue in 2019, which made the stadium a shared venue.
 The Strikers would eventually move out in 2022.

 In 2022, MLS Next Pro club LA Galaxy II (a reserve team for the LA Galaxy) entered discussions with the City of Irvine to use the stadium as its home venue beginning in the 2023 season.
 The leaked proposal included an exclusivity agreement that would have left Orange County SC without a home venue, causing protests from the club and other parties.
 The situation eventually ended up in favor of Orange County SC, with the club signing a new stadium lease in October 2023 with the city of Irvine to allow for a decade-long deal that runs until 2033.